-We marked 541 carcasses with uniquely numbered cable-ties, 517 of which had their MEPS length recorded.
-We recovered 271 of these marked carcasses on subsequent surveys.
-The probability of a marked carcass being recovered was highest in the Middle Fork (0.64; n = 302), intermediate in the North Fork (0.39; n = 174) and lowest in the Mainstem (0.17; n = 41).
-Information theoretic selection of four candidate logistic regression models (Table 9) indicated that "size + population" and "population" were competing models (Delta AICc < 2), but the "population" model was the most parsimonious explanation of carcass recovery probability.
+We marked 113 carcasses with uniquely numbered cable-ties, 112 of which had their MEPS length recorded.
+We recovered 42 of these marked carcasses on subsequent surveys.
+The probability of a marked carcass being recovered was highest in the Middle Fork (0.49; n = 63), intermediate in the North Fork (0.36; n = 22), and lowest in the Mainstem (0.11; n = 27).
+Information theoretic selection of four candidate logistic regression models (Table 9) indicated that the "population" and "size + population" were competing models (Delta AICc < 2).
 Logistic regression models which incorporated size alone, or no explanatory variables (i.e., intercept), did not fit the data as well.

 Table 9.
-Akaike's information criterion (AICc) model selection results for binomial logistic regressions of marked carcass recoveries in 2014 versus different explanatory variables.
+Akaike's information criterion (AICc) model selection results for binomial logistic regressions of marked carcass recoveries in 2015 versus different explanatory variables.
 Explanatory variables included: population and size.
 The intercept model is a null model with no explanatory variables.